nazar-pc/ronion/spec.md

 Only works after `EXTEND_REQUEST` and `EXTEND_RESPONSE` happened before, so that node knows where to send data next.

 Forwarding is happening when node can't decrypt the command, which in turn means that the command was not intended for this node.
-Also all of the data moving from responder to initiator are forwarded without command decryption attempt.
+Also all of the data moving in direction from responder to initiator are forwarded without command decryption attempt.

-Data are forwarded to the next node unchanged except `[circuit_ID]`, that will be updated on each segment so that it is clear where to forward data next if there is a need to do so.

 Initiator upon receiving the data tries to decrypt data with keys that correspond to each node in routing path until it decrypts data successfully.
-The order in which keys are selected is up to the application or implementation, generally starting from the keys of the last node and moving to the first node in routing path is a good idea.
+The order in which keys are selected is up to the application or implementation, generally starting from the keys of the last node in the routing path and moving to the first node is a good idea.

-#### Undecryptable packets
+#### Dropping packets
 If packets were forwarded through the whole path and the last node (either initiator or responder) still can't decrypt the packet, the packet is silently dropped.
+If packet is decrypted successfully, but command is unknown, the packet is silently dropped.
+Undecryptable or packets with non-existing command (just to stop data from moving to the next node) can be used to generate fake activity.